Congregation Emanu-El’s clergy, staff and board are devoted to our temple community and active in the life of our congregation.

 Rabbi Bauer and his wife Alisa have three children.

-Cantor Luck has served on the faculty for the Union for Reform Judaism (URJ) Summer Learning Institute, and also was a proud multi-year faculty member of Olin Sang Ruby Union Institute (OSRUI), the URJ summer camp in Oconomowoc, WI.
+Cantor Luck has served on the faculty of the Union for Reform Judaism Summer Learning Institute, is a proud third-year faculty member of the Bay Area’s own URJ Camp Newman, and previously served five years as a faculty member at Olin Sang Ruby Union Institute (OSRUI), the URJ summer camp in Oconomowoc, WI.
 Cantor Luck is a member of the American Conference of Cantors (ACC), was a founding member and former president of the Reform Cantors of Chicago (RCC), holds a Masters Degree of Sacred Music from the Hebrew Union College-Jewish Institute of Religion, Debbie Friedman School of Sacred Music, and was ordained as a cantor by HUC-JIR DFSSM in 2009.
+Cantor Luck resides in San Francisco with his spouse Rachel and their three children.

 The Emanu-El Scholar